Motohiko Saitō: Background

-On June 5, while denying the accusation of power harassment, Saito partially admitted the factuality of the statement in the whistleblowing report for yelling at the staff who made him get out of the car and walk 20 meters at the business trip destination, saying that he provided necessary guidance within the scope of his duties.
+On 5 June, while denying the accusation of power harassment, Saitō partially admitted the factuality of the statement in the whistleblowing report for yelling at the staff who made him get out of the car and walk 20 meters at the business trip destination, saying that he provided necessary guidance within the scope of his duties.

-On June 7, Lieutenant Governor Yasutaka Katayama pleaded with the chairperson of the assembly steering committee, Fujimoto Hyakuo, for refraining from establishing the Article 100 Committee because he would resign.
+On 7 June, Lieutenant Governor Yasutaka Katayama pleaded with the chairperson of the assembly steering committee, Fujimoto Hyakuo, to refrain from establishing the Article 100 Committee because he would resign.

-On June 13, the prefectural assembly approved the establishment of the Article 100 Committee by a majority vote.
+On 13 June, the prefectural assembly approved the establishment of the Article 100 Committee by a majority vote.

-The established Article 100 Committee,“Special Committee on Whistleblowing Document Issues,” was composed of 15 members, with Kenichi Okutani of LDP serving as chairperson.
+The established Article 100 Committee,"Special Committee on Whistleblowing Document Issues," was composed of 15 members, with Kenichi Okutani of LDP serving as chairperson.

-On June 14, the first meeting of the Article 100 Committee was held.
+On 14 June, the first meeting of the Article 100 Committee was held.

-On June 20, during a regular press conference, Saito explained each item in the document for the first time and denied all seven allegations.
+On 20 June, during a regular press conference, Saitō explained each item in the document for the first time and denied all seven allegations.

-On June 27, the second meeting of the Article 100 Committee was held.
+On 27 June, the second meeting of the Article 100 Committee was held.

-It was confirmed at the meeting that Watase would be summoned to testify as a witness at the third meeting scheduled for July 19.
+It was confirmed at the meeting that Watase would be summoned to testify as a witness at the third meeting scheduled for 19 July.

 Subsequently, an opinion was raised to disclose other documents remaining on the confiscated computer at the Article 100 Committee.

-In response, Watase’s representative submitted a request to the committee chairperson not to disclose any materials unrelated to the purpose of the investigation.
+In response, Watase's representative submitted a request to the committee chairperson not to disclose any materials unrelated to the purpose of the investigation.

-On the night of July 7, Watase’s family filed a missing person report with the prefectural police.
-When the police searched for him, Watase was found dead at a relative’s house in Himeji City.
+On the night of 7 July, Watase's family filed a missing person report with the prefectural police.
+When the police searched for him, Watase was found dead at a relative's house in Himeji City.
 It is believed to be a suicide.

+On 19 September 2024, the Hyōgo Prefectural Assembly submitted a motion of no confidence, which was unanimously passed by 86 votes.
+Subsequently, Saitо̄ had to choose between dissolving the Assembly or leaving office.
+He then announced on 26 September that he would not dissolve the assembly and would instead run for reelection after he is removed from office.
+On 30 September, Saitо̄ was required to vacate the position.
+Saitо̄ was reelected in the 2024 Hyogo gubernatorial election that took place on 17 November 2024.